swimos/swimos-docs/src/_guides/http-ingestion.md

 ### Step 0: Example Data Definition and Business Logic Goals

 The only NextBus endpoint we utilize is the `vehicleInfo` endpoint available at `https://retro.umoiq.com/service/publicXMLFeed?command=vehicleLocations&a=%s&t=%d`.
-Responses take the form
+Responses take the form:

 ```
 <body copyright="All data copyright Portland Streetcar 2023.">